-The event was a beautiful symposium style conference of sorts intended to be a day of healing, where all those impacted by suicide loss could connect around the lives of their loved ones and the experiences of hope, support, and encouragement.
+It was a beautiful, symposium style conference intended to be a day of healing, where all those impacted by suicide loss could connect around the lives of their loved ones and the experiences of hope, support, and encouragement.
 It was a wonderful day that did in fact help solidify my steadfast road to the recovery process that I was headstrong determined to conquer!

-At the end of the day each attendee received a beautiful packet of memorial “seedling” paper on which we could write intentional messages of love, hope and perhaps even notes to our loved ones.
+At the end of the day, each attendee received a packet of memorial “seedling” paper on which to write intentional messages of love, hope and perhaps even notes to our loved ones.
 I of course brought mine home, but because of the extremely complicated ways that he hurt her, Gia’s road to recovery was not only delicate, but, strictly on her timing.
 So, the packet just sat in our windowsill for literally MONTHS!

 Without going into details, all I can say is THIS: That “love note” you see above?
 “I forgive you dad“?
-It was just — EVERYTHING!
-I’m not quite sure when or if the day will ever come that either myself or she will be able to share “everything” that happened in the literal psychosis and insanity that proceeded his death … BUT … just know this ::
+It was EVERYTHING!
+I’m not sure when or if the day will ever come that either myself or she will be able to share “everything” that happened in the literal psychosis and insanity that proceeded his death … BUT … know this ::

 MY DAUGHTER IS A MIRACLE!

-MY DAUGHTER IS EVERYTHING I ASPIRE TO BE!
+MY DAUGHTER IS WHO I ASPIRE TO BE!